Alexis Copello

-Alexis Copello (born August 12, 1985) is a Cuban triple jumper who since 2017 competes internationally for Azerbaijan.
+Alexis Copello (born August 12, 1985) is a Cuban-Azerbaijani triple jumper who since 2017 competes internationally for Azerbaijan.
 He has a (legal) personal best jump of 17.68 m.
 He is a World Championship medalist, having won the bronze at the 2009 World Championships in Athletics.
 He is 1.85 metres (6 ft 1 in) tall and weighs 80 kilograms (176 lbs).

 His international career began with success at regional level: he won a silver medal in the triple jump at the 2006 Central American and Caribbean Games and a bronze medal at the 2008 Central American and Caribbean Championships.
 Copello represented Cuba at the 2008 Summer Olympics in Beijing.
 Despite being a front runner, he only reached eighth place in Group A (thirteenth place overall) with a jump of 17.09 m.

 He won the gold at the 2009 Central American and Caribbean Championships and set a championship record of 17.33 m.
 Copello won a bronze medal in the 12th IAAF World Championships in Athletics in Berlin with a jump of 17.36 m on 18 August 2009, displacing Leevan Sands and only bested by Phillips Idowu and Nelson Évora.

 On 30 March 2017, he officially switched his allegiance to Azerbaijan.